Haphephobia – The Fear of Being Touched

 Breathing Exercises

 Practicing the art of taking long, deep breaths can help slow down the toxic effects and symptoms of your condition.
-Taking time out to breathe before or during a triggering moment is a proven way of diverting excessive reactions.
+Taking time out to breathe before or during a triggering moment is a proven way of diverting extreme reactions.

 Physical Exercise